Shopify Hydrogen Blog

 I changed the fetch strategy to match real user behavior.
 Only the first tab of each section is server-rendered with its 8 products.
 The rest of the tabs lazy-load on click.
 That cuts initial data weight, gets product HTML into the response, and stops the homepage from paying for tabs most users never open.

 I moved the first-tab fetch into the route loader and removed the initial useEffect path entirely.
 The component now receives the first tab as props from the server response, and only requests other tabs after an actual interaction.
+If you want the official Hydrogen side of this pattern, Shopify's caching docs are the right reference for the cache layer.

 // After, Hydrogen-native